Tone letter: Numerical values

 Tone letters are often transliterated as digits, particularly in Asian and Mesoamerican tone languages.
 Until the spread of OpenType computer fonts starting in 2000–2001, tone letters were not practical for many applications.
 A numerical substitute has been commonly used for tone contours, with a numerical value assigned to the beginning, end, and sometimes middle of the contour.
 For example, the four Mandarin tones are commonly transcribed as "ma55", "ma35", "ma214", "ma51".

 However, such numerical systems are ambiguous.
 In Asian languages such as Chinese, convention assigns the lowest pitch a 1 and the highest a 5.
 Conversely, in Africa the lowest pitch is assigned a 5 and the highest a 1, barring a few exceptional cases with six tone levels, which may have the opposite convention of 1 being low and 6 being high.
 In the case of Mesoamerican languages, the highest pitch may be 1 but the lowest depends on the number of contrastive pitch levels in the language being transcribed.
 For example, an Otomanguean language with three level tones may denote them as 1 (high /˥/), 2 (mid /˧/) and 3 (low /˩/).
 (Three-tone systems occur in Mixtecan, Chinantecan and Amuzgoan languages.)
 A reader accustomed to Chinese usage will misinterpret the Mixtec low tone as mid, and the high tone as low.
 In Chatino, 0 is high and 4 is low.
-Because Chao tone letters are iconic, and musical staves are internationally recognized with high pitch at the top and low pitch at the bottom, tone letters do not suffer from this ambiguity.
+With some Omotic languages, 0 is low and 3 is high.
+Because Chao tone letters are iconic, and musical staves are internationally recognized as having high pitch at the top and low pitch at the bottom, tone letters do not suffer from this ambiguity.